 - A social atmosphere with other hikers

 Because many trekkers use the same refuge, it is important to bring warm clothes and prepare for a basic mountain accommodation experience.
+A sleeping liner, earplugs, and a warm layer for the evening can make the night more comfortable.

 Day 2: Toubkal Summit and Return to Marrakech

 The climb from the refuge to the summit usually takes around three to four hours, depending on your fitness, pace, and weather conditions.
+The most important thing is not speed.
+A steady rhythm is better than rushing and stopping too often.

 The trail is steep and rocky, especially near the higher sections.
 During winter or snowy periods, the climb can become more technical and may require crampons, ice axes, and winter mountain experience.

 When you reach the summit of Mount Toubkal, you stand at 4,167 meters, the highest point in Morocco and North Africa.
+On clear mornings, this moment is special.
+You see layers of High Atlas peaks, deep valleys, and a huge open sky around you.

 From the summit, the views are spectacular.
 On clear days, you can see wide mountain ranges, deep valleys, and sometimes even distant desert landscapes.